 Storage for BlueBEAR & BEAR Cloud

 The main storage for our supercomputer, BlueBEAR and BEAR Cloud Virtual Machines is provided via the Research Data Store - user home directories are restricted to 20GB and should not be used for storing active research data.

 At the end of a research project, research data should be shared and stored preferably in a suitable subject/funder repository (see advice from the Library) to aid discovery or if none is available, through the University UBIRA eData repository run by Library Services.
 The eData repository allocates a permanent identifier for your dataset (a Digital Object Identifier [DOI]), which you can cite in publications making your data openly available to other researchers.

 BEAR Archive for archiving data

-We also provides BEAR Archive (formerly known as the RDA).
-Its purpose is to store valuable data associated with your research project (current or completed) which may be needed in the future but which is not currently being actively used, accessed or processed, but is not needed to support a publication.
-Data stored in the BEAR Archive will be archived to tape for a reasonable length of time (with the minimum period agreed at the point of archiving with the PI) and will only be accessible upon an application for restoration by an appropriate person.
+We provide the BEAR Archive (formerly known as the Research Data Archive) to store valuable data associated with your research project, either current or completed.
+Data stored in the BEAR Archive may be needed in the future but is not currently being actively used, accessed or processed and is not needed to support a publication.
+Data will be archived to tape for a reasonable length of time, with the minimum period agreed at the point of archiving with the PI and will only be accessible upon an application for restoration by an appropriate person.

-Governance policies for the research data store and archive are available here.
+Governance policies for the Research Data Store and BEAR Archive are available here.